ELELAB/MAVISp/README.md

 ```
 cd MAVISp
+rm -rf ./database
 osf clone && mv ufpzm/osfstorage/database/ . && rm -r ufpzm
 ```

-alternatively, you can download the whole OSF database from the web interface and copy it in the `MAVISp` folder.
+alternatively, you can download the whole OSF database from the web interface and copy its `database` folder in `MAVISp`.
 At the end of the process, you should have the OSF `database` folder and its contents inside the `MAVISp` folder.

-## Running the app

-In the following instructions
-  - `hostname` denotes the hostname of the server (i.e. the one you usually ssh to)
-  - `user` denotes your username on the server

-### Running the app locally

-With your Python environment still active and from inside the `MAVISp` repository directory, run:
+4. With your Python environment still active and from inside the `MAVISp` repository directory, run:

 ```